cantikapf/IR-study-companion/_chapters/012-modern-world-history/120-domino-cold-war.md

 ## Berlin Blockade

-After Germany's defeat in World War II, the country was divided into four occupied zones controlled by the Allied powers of the United States, Great Britain, France and the Soviet Union.
+After Germany's defeat in World War II, the country was divided into four occupied zones controlled by the Allied powers of the United States, Great Britain, France and the **Soviet Union**.
 Berlin, located deep in the Soviet sector, was also divided into four occupied zones.

 In June 1948, the Soviets instituted a full blockade of West Berlin in an attempt to gain control of the entire city.
 All rail, road and water access was cut off by Soviet forces.
 In response, the United States and Great Britain organized a massive airlift operation to fly in the food, fuel and supplies needed by West Berlin's population of 2 million people.

 For nearly a year, American and British planes flew hundreds of thousands of flights into Tempelhof Airport, providing up to 13,000 tons of supplies to West Berlin each day.
 The Soviets had not expected such a sustained and successful response.
 On May 12, 1949, they lifted the blockade, and airlift operations began to wind down.

-The Berlin Blockade was an early Cold War crisis that increased tensions between the Western powers and the Soviet Union.
+The Berlin Blockade was an early **Cold War** crisis that increased tensions between the Western powers and the Soviet Union.
 It demonstrated American resolve to contain Soviet influence in Europe.
 The successful airlift operation showed the world that the Soviet blockade could be circumvented.
 The crisis ended in a victory for the West that led to the rapid unification of the three western occupation zones into West Germany in 1949.

 ## NATO Formation Provides Western Alliance